Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging: CONCLUSIONS

-\section{Conclusions}
+\section{CONCLUSIONS}

 We present a simple framework for trajectory inference on point clouds that respects the inherent geometry in the data.
 Our method builds on subdivision scheme methods with optimal transport-based geodesic to efficiently and provably approximate (or interpolate) curves in the Wasserstein space.
 Unlike prior work based on neural ODEs, which may fail under stiff dynamics or rely heavily on hyperparameters, our method consistently provides smooth and accurate trajectories in a user-controlled way.
-Moreover, we posit that employing our framework as an initialization step could enhance the convergence rates of various neural network-based trajectory inference methods.
+While our current implementation of WLR uses a straightforward linear programming approach to solve OT problems sequentially, we believe that parallelization could substantially reduce runtime.
+Since WLR requires solving OT only between consecutive time steps, these subproblems could, in principle, be run in parallel, although special care would be needed at the boundaries where sub-trajectories meet.
+In future work, improving scalability and efficiency could greatly extend WLR’s applicability to large-scale datasets.
+We demonstrate WLR's capability to handle high-dimensional complex biological datasets like CITE-seq supercells and show the ability to carry out trajectory inference in uniform and weighted mass splitting scenarios.
+Moreover, based on our preliminary results in \Cref{sec:NN_initialization}, we posit that employing our framework as an initialization step could enhance the convergence rates of various neural network-based trajectory inference methods.